 3) Not Malleable (Or Too Real For Its Own Good)

 Freaks and Geeks strays away from this kind of sermonizing, and in fact pokes fun at it, like in Beers and Weirs, when the students are forced to attend an anti-alcohol assembly and have to watch as a group of students perform a skit all about the dangers of alcohol.
-Naturally, the students laugh at the overall ridiculousness of the skit.
+Naturally, the students laugh at its overall ridiculousness.

 Saved By the Bell often has characters inexplicably picking up skills that they never seem display beforehand; in the last season Zack took the SAT and was revealed to be A GENIUS!
 How much of genius?
 Well, he scored higher than straight A student and absolute perfectionist Jessie Spano.
 Up until then Zack was a huge underachiever (academically) who put girls before grades, but because he’s the equivalent of Jesus in the Saved By Bell universe, it’s only natural that he would be a genius as well.